syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/auto-complete/filtering.md

 ## Limit the minimum filter character

 You can set the limit for the character count to filter the data on the AutoComplete.
-This can be done by set the [minLength](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.AutoCompleteBuilder~MinLength.html) property to AutoComplete.
+This can be done by setting the [minLength](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.AutoCompleteBuilder~MinLength.html) property to AutoComplete.

 In the following example, the remote request doesn't fetch the search data, until the search key contains three characters.